CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

     - On [iTouch Maps](https://itouchmap.com/?r=latlong) search or move the map to approximate location, then hold Shift and click on the spot.
 The lat/long will display below.

 {:.alert .alert-green}
-**If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/copy?usp=sharing){:target='_blank' rel='noopener'} that you can add to your data just for practice.
+**If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/copy?usp=sharing) that you can add to your data just for practice.

 ### date: